 A couple of tips to keep in mind about your Italian cream cake:

-Remember to separate the eggs, then whip the egg whites to stiff peaks.(Check this helpful little snippet if you’re not sure how.)
+Remember to separate the eggs, then whip the egg whites to stiff peaks.(Check this helpful little snippet if you’re not sure how.
+Or take a look at my ultra helpful post on everything you need to know to bake cakes like an old Southern woman.

 FOLD in your egg whites to keep as much air in the batter as possible.
 If you don’t know how to fold, you can watch this video–nothing like a random YouTube guy to get your lesson from.
 Maybe one of these days you’ll get a lesson from me.

 This recipe takes

 a few most of the bowls in your kitchen.
 Sorry about that.
 And the calories?
 Well, this just isn’t something you should eat when you’re counting.
 I just wanted to warn you.

 Italian Cream Cake